jamaps/arcpy_scripts/README.md

-## arcpy_scripts
+### arcpy_scripts

-a place to build a small collection of python scripts for arcgis
+a small collection of my python scripts for arcgis